 - Natural yet powerful antimicrobials are important for this.
 The most common include Melia, Morinda, Golden Thread, BFB-1 and BFB-2.
 Each condition requires a specific antimicrobial.

 4. Lab testing for ammonia is limited and only seems to appear elevated if your ammonia levels are severely elevated.
-Also, brain levels of ammonia can be significantly higher than blood levels of ammonia.
+Also,

 You can now use body odor as a guide to the status of your health.
 While body odor isn’t an absolute sign of ammonia toxicity, if you have any foul odors, leaving your body, you know you have an underlying health imbalance that you could benefit by looking into.